Free Cook County Divorce Records Search: See Illinois Divorce Records

 Legal guardians appointed by the court can get birth certificates for the children in their care by submitting a certified copy of the appointment.
 The circuit court that provided the appointment can provide certified copies of the appointment.
 Requests accompanied by legal guardianship documents must be made either in person or by mail.

-Alternatively, the interested party can also know how to find birth records free online.
+Alternatively, the interested party can also know how to locate birth records free online.

-Death Certificates: For people wondering, Is a death certificate public record?
+Death Certificates: For people wondering, are death certificates public records?
 According to state law, a person may legally acquire a death certificate copy if they are a relative or can demonstrate a financial stake in the decedent’s death.

 The Division of Domestic Relations, in the office of the circuit court clerk, maintains records for legal separation, dissolution (divorce), and invalidity for both civil unions and marriages.
 This division also has records of Parental Responsibilities allocation and Visitation Non-Parent or Parenting Time.